FAMILIARISATION PROGRAMME FOR INDEPENDENT DIRECTORS

 The vigil mechanism shall provide for adequate safeguards against victimization of director(s) or employee(s) or any other person who avails the mechanism and also provide for direct access to the chairperson of the Audit Committee in appropriate or exceptional cases.

-C) Accordingly, this Whistleblower Policy (“the Policy”) has been formulated with a view to provide a mechanism for directors and employees of the Company to approach the MD/JMD/CEO or the office of the General Manager –Personnel, C. F.O. of the Company.
+C) Accordingly, this Whistleblower Policy (“the Policy”) has been formulated with a view to provide a mechanism for directors and employees of the Company to approach the MD/JMD/CEO or the office of the General Manager –Personnel, C. F.O. of the Company. - Definitions

 The definitions of some of the key terms used in this Policy are given below.
 Capitalised terms not defined herein shall have the meaning assigned to them under the Code.